alsgu3rra/alsgu3rra/README.md

 ## Hi there 👋

-I am currently interested in DevOps and Microservices.
-I intend to pursue a career as a back end web dev.
-Some tools that I am used to using are: Angular, Ruby, Nodejs and Python
+I'm currently interested in DevOps and Microservices.
+I intend to pursue a career as a back-end web developer.
+Some tools that I'm used to using are: Angular, TypeScript and Python, but I want to migrate to a Dotnet stack with Angular

 <div>
   <a href="https://www.youtube.com/@alsgu3rra" target="_blank"><img src="https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white" target="_blank"></a>